ska-telescope/ska-sdp-data-product-api/docs/src/overview.rst

 Data product list endpoint
 ~~~~~~~~~~~
-A folder is considred a data product if the folder contains a file named <METADATE_FILE_NAME>.
+A folder is considred a data product if the folder contains a file named <METADATA_FILE_NAME>.
 Sending a get request to the data product list endpoint returns a list of all the data products in the path <PERSISTANT_STORAGE_PATH>

 .. code-block:: bash